Homeschooling Early Education K-12 Education Guide

 The surgeon general issued an Advisory on Youth Mental Health Crisis to highlight the urgent need to address the growing concern.

-“It is normal for children to experience emotional distress as they develop and mature,” United States Surgeon General Vivek Murthy said.
-“However, the number of youth struggling with feelings of anxiety, depression and thoughts of suicide over the past decade have increased.
+“It is normal for children to experience emotional distress as they develop and mature,” former United States Surgeon General Vivek Murthy said.
+“However, the number of youths struggling with feelings of anxiety, depression and thoughts of suicide over the past decade have increased.
 The future well-being of our country depends on how we support and invest in the next generation.”

 Even pre-pandemic, mental health challenges were the leading cause of disability and poor life outcomes in young people with up to 1 in 5 children ages 3-17 in the U.S. having a mental, emotional, developmental or behavioral disorder, according to the Centers for Disease Control and Prevention.